planeth44/pure-JS-PWA/readme.md

   - either the app or the user must have a way to know what is the state of the sync
   - as of now, the user is responsible for checking the sync state of the Things
   - but we should not rely either on background-sync or user or the service worker starting
+  - I’m testing a mitigation mechanism by storing and checking the sync state for the data.

   - files are sent with PUT method in binary form.
 A `fetch` `body` can be of many flavor. https://developer.mozilla.org/en-US/docs/Web/API/fetch#body including `ArrayBuffer`
     - this is to get around an iOS quirk again.
 Safari does not support formData.append file in service worker